History of birth control: 19th century

 In contrast, the birth control movement advocated for contraception so as to permit sexual intercourse as desired without the risk of pregnancy.
 By emphasising "control", the birth control movement argued that women should have control over their reproduction - the movement was closely tied to the emerging feminist movement.
 The Malthusian League was established in 1877 and promoted the education of the public about the importance of family planning and advocated for the elimination of penalties against the promoters of birth control.
 It was initially founded during the "Knowlton trial" of Annie Besant and Charles Bradlaugh in July 1877.
 They were prosecuted for publishing Charles Knowlton's Fruits of Philosophy which explained various methods of birth control.
 Besant and Bradlaugh wrote that it was "...more moral to prevent the conception of children, than, after they are born, to murder them by want of food, air and clothing."
 The trial of Bradlaugh and Besant counter-productively triggered a wave of public interest in contraception, and book sales of Knowlton's book surged.

 Starting in the 1880s, birth rates began to drop steadily in the industrialized countries, as women married later and families in urban living conditions increasingly favoured having fewer children.
 This trend was particularly acute in the United Kingdom, where birth rates declined from almost 35.5 births per 1,000 in the 1870s to about 29 per 1,000 by 1900.
 While the cause is uncertain, the 29% decline within a generation shows that the birth control methods Victorian women used were effective.
 Many women were educated about contraception and how to avoid pregnancy.
 While the rhythm method was not yet understood, condoms and diaphragms made of vulcanized rubber were reliable and inexpensive.

 In the United States, contraception had been legal throughout most of the 19th century, but in the 1870s the Comstock Act and various state Comstock laws outlawed the distribution of information about safe sex and contraception and the use of contraceptives.

+20th century

 Margaret Sanger and Otto Bobsein popularised the phrase "birth control" in 1914.
 Sanger was mainly active in the United States, but had gained an international reputation by the 1930s.
 Sanger established a short lived birth control clinic in 1916, which was shut down just nine days later.
 Sanger was arrested for distributing contraceptives, and went on trial.
 Here as well, the publicity surrounding the arrest, trial, and appeal sparked birth control activism across the United States, and earned the support of numerous donors, who would provide her with funding and support for future endeavors.
+In 1917, she met Katharine McCormick, the heiress of the International Harvester Company fortune who also believed in the development of contraceptives.
+McCormick and Sanger became friends, with McCormick making financial contributions to Sanger's efforts, including funding the birth control pill research of Pincus and Rock in the 1950s.
 She went on to found the first birth control league in America in 1921.